 – Theme song, Ace Award winning MTV show “Turn It Up”

 -Song featured in Showtime’s “Californication”

-Shmitt has worked with David Johansen (NY Dolls, Buster Pointdexter), Levon Helm (The Band), Gordon Gano (Violent Femmes), Jayotis Washington (The Persuasions), Willy DeVille (Mink DeVille), Bob Metzger (Leonard Cohen), Jon Paris (Johnny Winter, Bo Diddley), drummer Billy Ward (Joan Osborne) and Stockard Channing (The West Wing, Grease).
-He has performed his own material to sold out crowds in venues coast to coast, including Joe’s Pub and The Living Room in New York City.
+Shmitt has worked with: David Johansen (NY Dolls, Buster Pointdexter), Levon Helm (The Band), Gordon Gano (Violent Femmes), Jayotis Washington (The Persuasions), Willy DeVille (Mink DeVille), Bob Metzger (Leonard Cohen), Jon Paris (Johnny Winter, Bo Diddley), drummer Billy Ward (Joan Osborne) and Stockard Channing (The West Wing, Grease).
+He has performed his own material to sold out crowds in venues coast to coast, including The Basement East and The 5 Spot in Nashville and The Bitter End and Joe’s Pub in New York City.